jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/advanced-custom-fields-table-field/readme.txt

 *Note:* Please [contribute your language](https://translate.wordpress.org/projects/wp-plugins/advanced-custom-fields-table-field) to the plugin to make it even more useful.

+== PRO ==

+The Advanced Custom Fields Table Field plugin is also available in a professional version which includes more functionality and more flexibility.
+The additional Pro features are:

+* Predefined table
+* Table cell content types (simple text or configurable WordPress editor)
+* Table head and table foot
+* Stub column
+* Rowspan and colspan
+* Better way for moving rows and columns
+* Minimum and maximum amount of rows and columns
+* Style choice for the table and parts of the table

+The Pro version runs completely independend beside the free version and comes with its own field type.

+<a href="https://www.acf-table-field.com">To Pro Website</a>

 == Upgrade Notice ==

 == Changelog ==

+= 1.3.22 =
+* Fixes an issue where the trigger changed was executed to the field without any actual change to the field.
+* Fixes an issue where changes to the order of rows and columns and new rows and columns were not saved.

 = 1.3.21 =
 * Adds update_field() support for option pages